Last Updated on

-It was while living in the UK, more than 10 years ago, that I have started baking this wholemeal spelt bread recipe.
+It was while living in the UK, more than 10 years ago, that I have started baking this bread.

 The problem was, that although I had only lived for 2 or 3 years in Germany before moving to London, I had already gotten used to the wonderful German bread, which is the best in the world, if you ask me.

 And then I got to the UK and the bread was terrible.
-Supermarket bread was mostly white and packed in plastic, soft and disgustingly sweet.
-Really good, artisan bread was expensive and not available in the area where we lived and nobody wants to regularly travel for one or two hours just to get some bread…
+Supermarket bread was mostly white and packed in plastic, soft, and disgustingly sweet.
+Really good, artisan bread was expensive and not available in the area where we lived and nobody wants to regularly travel for one or two hours just to get some…

-I was working full time and didn’t have much time for baking bread, so finding the recipe for this no-rise, no-knead bread was life-changing!
+I was working full time and didn’t have much time for baking, so finding the recipe for this no-rise, no-knead bread was life-changing!

-And considering there is no-rising and no-kneading involved, this easy homemade wholemeal spelt bread is still amazing.
-It has a good bite, like any good wholemeal bread, it is crusty, it keeps well for several days and it tastes wonderful.
+And considering there are no-rising and no-kneading involved, this bread is still amazing.
+It has a good bite, it is crusty, it keeps well for several days and it tastes wonderful.